Wouldn’t it be wonderful to step up to the tee and be assured that your first shot of the day flies straight and true?

 - Durable, strong, and well-weighted, which contributes to improved distance off the tee

-Don’t expect a great deal of control from around the green with the Ultra 500.
+Don’t expect much control from around the green with the Ultra 500.
 Not ideal for lower handicappers for this reason

 It’s hard not to like Wilson’s Ultra 500 golf balls, particularly if you’re a recreational golfer.